 There are a number of important vitamins in prunes.
 A serving of four prunes provides 280 milligrams of potassium and 22 micrograms of vitamin K. Because prunes have a higher amount of vitamin K compared to other popular fruits, they may help improve calcium balance more than other food sources.

 Prunes and Blood Sugar Levels

 Many people are concerned that prunes contain too much sugar and could increase sugar levels in the blood.
-While they are relatively high in carbohydrates, research has shown that they do not cause an material rise in blood sugar levels (4, 5).
+While they are relatively high in carbohydrates, research has shown that they do not cause a material rise in blood sugar levels (5, 6).
 Prunes have the potential to increase levels of adiponectin, a hormone that plays a role in blood sugar regulation, which in turn keeps a lid on sugar levels.
-(5)
+(6)

 When compared to other fruits, prunes has a lower level of sugar content and a lower Glycemic Index (GL).
 For example: